Photo courtesy of the International Eucharistic Congress, June 2020

 - Expanded hours for Confession are being offered

-- Confessions with social distancing six feet apart, outdoor or drive-by Confessions, Confession while walking outside, Confessions through rectory windows
+- Confessions with social distancing, outdoor or drive-by Confessions, Confession while walking outside, Confessions through rectory windows

 - Priest Hears Drive Through Confessions Amid Coronavirus